CRS PTA Committee and Volunteer Roles

 - Assemblies Coordinator: The Coordinator selects and organizes the school assemblies that our students enjoy during the school year!
 Responsibilities include advertising, setting up and taking down all assemblies, coordinating any special requests with the performers, attending performances, selecting the performers for next year's assemblies, and getting the contracts in order.

-- Spelling Bee Coordinator: The Coordinator manages the written and oral spelling bee for CRS students in grades 3 - 6.
+- Spelling Bee Coordinator: The Coordinator manages the written and oral spelling bee for CRS students.
 (Timeline is usually program registration in fall, student registration in December/January, written test in late January/February; oral bee in February; county competition in March).
-Volunteers will help in the administration of the written and oral bee in January and February.
+Volunteers will help administer the written and oral bee.
 Responsibilities include: registering CRS in the spelling bee program, promoting the bee, and organizing and running both the written and oral bees.

-- Yearbook: The Committee manages all aspects of the publication of Churchill Road’s yearbook.
+- Yearbook: The Committee manages all aspects of Churchill Road's yearbook publication.
 Responsibilities include:

 - Coordinating with teachers and parent volunteers to take pictures of school events, field trips, and other CRS happenings